 It seems that the ol’ doc was getting pretty delusional by the time he was eventually arrested for fraud in 1940.
 He was keeping organs of the deceased patients in jars so he could show people how totally cancer-free they were!
 (Because logic!)
-And so as the tour draws to a close, you get to visit the former morgue, autopsy room, and “body parts room” where the jars of pieces were kept.
+And so as the tour draws to a close, you get to visit the former morgue, autopsy room, and “body parts room” where the jarred specimens were kept.
 (Fun fact: Apparently when Dr. Baker died, four whole people attended his funeral.
 In comparison, 50 people attended Morris the hotel cat’s funeral.
 Cats: They’re better than most people!)

 As I mentioned earlier, this seems to be the main difference between the kid-friendly 7 pm tour and other reviews I’ve read.
 Other guests mention the lights being turned off to experience the room in darkness, and a rather long video of the Crescent Hotel’s appearance on Ghost Hunters.
 On my tour, the guide asked if anyone wanted to go into the former cooler where bodies were kept with the lights off and door shut to try to capture ghost photos, but everyone else stayed out in the (dimly) lit autopsy room.
 We got a shortened version of the Ghost Hunters video, which I think was around a minute.

 One moment that struck me as hilarious while we were down here – While the tour guide was telling the story of the morgue, a little boy around 2 started babbling to himself the way kids that age tend to do.
 Since it was pretty distracting, the guide suggested to his dad that he might want to step outside, but since it was kind of icky out there (There was a pretty strong grease smell coming from the kitchen at the time), they might be more comfortable in the autopsy room.
 Ahh, the Crescent, where the autopsy room is the LESS icky/uncomfortable option! 😂